Cannot connect to the Docker daemon at unix:///var/run/docker.sock. Is the docker daemon running?

 Did you find this article valuable?

-Support Stanley Waweru by becoming a sponsor.
+Support Stan's blog by becoming a sponsor.
 Any amount is appreciated!